JBjoernskov/Ifc2Graph/README.md

 ### IfcGeometry
 The IfcGeometry class extracts the geometry for each IfcSpace entity in the provided IFC-file using [IfcOpenShell](http://ifcopenshell.org/python).
-This geometry is used to instantiate [Trimesh](https://trimsh.org) objects, which are then used to determine the adjacency of rooms.
+This geometry is used to instantiate [Trimesh](https://trimsh.org) objects, which are then used in combination with [NumPy](https://numpy.org) to process the geometry and determine the adjacency of rooms.

 #### Input:
 As input a path to a valid IFC-file must be provided.
 Example files are found in the "test_ifc_files" folder.